-- (1) Completed land use application form (available in the Planning Department); - (2) Preapplication fee (fee schedule is available in the Planning Department); - (3) Project summary (per Section 16-25-60 below); and - (4) Plan exhibit (three [3] copies of the plan per Section 16-25-70 below).
+- (1) Completed land use application form (available in the Planning Department); - (2) Preapplication fee (fee schedule is available in the Planning Department); - (1) A completed application form (available from the Community Development Department). - (2) Application fee (fee schedule is available from the Community Development Department). - (3) Proof of ownership, which may be an updated or current title insurance policy or title commitment no more than thirty (30) days old from the date of application. - (3) Project summary (per Section 16-25-60 below); and - (4) Plan exhibit (three [3] copies of the plan per Section 16-25-70 below).